Frequently asked questions

 We offer our families the choice to either pay the program fee up front or in installments using our extended payment plan option.

 There are no “hidden fees”, as we believe in being transparent with families about the costs associated with hosting an au pair.
-Besides the application, selection and program fees and the weekly stipend paid to your au pair, there are other costs to consider.
+Besides the program pricing and the weekly stipend paid to your au pair, there are other financial considerations.
 If you require your au pair to travel to your home from the training school in New York we will arrange for her transport and charge a domestic transportation fee.
 In addition, as part of the U.S. State Department regulations, au pairs are required to complete 6 credits at an accredited post-secondary institution, and families are required to pay up to $500 of those costs (ask your local childcare consultant for cost-effective options).
 If you need your au pair to drive, you must also insure her under your family’s existing policy.
 Lastly, you will be expected to include your au pair in family meals, which may mean slightly higher grocery bills each week.

 No. Your weekly cost of just $360 is fixed based on 51 program weeks; so you pay the same regardless of the number of children you have at home or their ages.

 Registration and matching process

 Our save-as-you go registration is easy to use—simply fill out the registration information at your leisure.
 Once you’re ready, submit your registration along with Cultural Care Au Pair’s $75 registration fee to get started.

-After you submit your registration, you will receive a welcome call from your placement manager.
+After you submit your registration, you will receive a welcome call from your matching specialist.
 She/he will want to speak with you to confirm your specific needs and how you prefer to approach our matching process.
 Start matching right away if you like!
 Your local childcare consultant will also contact you to schedule a mandatory in-home interview.
 This meeting is a great way to ask questions about the program that you still have and to get to know our representative in your community.